"Knowing When You Don't Know": A Multilingual Relevance Assessment Dataset for Robust Retrieval-Augmented Generation: Introduction

-To summarize our contributions are: (i) We introduce \nomiracl, a novel multilingual dataset to assess LLM robustness against first-stage retrieval errors. (ii) We provide GPT-4 as a baseline and observe challenges in over-reliance on noisy passages in the non-relevant subset over recognizing relevant passages in the relevant subset; We hope \nomiracl can serve as a valuable dataset towards a much-needed LLM robustness evaluation across diverse languages in RAG.
+To summarize, our contributions are: (i) We introduce \nomiracl, a novel multilingual dataset to evaluate LLM hallucinations against first-stage retrieval errors in RAG. (ii) We evaluate several powerful multilingual LLMs and observe challenges in LLM robustness by often hallucinating an answer within non-answerable passages in the non-relevant subset and the inability to recognize relevant passages in the relevant subset. (iii) We conduct thorough manual inspections on LLM’s generation results, and find several hallucination patterns for each genre of the LLM; We hope \nomiracl can serve as a valuable dataset towards a much-needed LLM robustness evaluation.